ClarkWalker/espeak_tts_script/README.md

 apt-get install xsel
 ```
 To test xsel try selecting any text anywhere and running `xsel` in the command line
 you should see the text you selected printed to the command line.
+Yup, that's what xsel does ;)

 ## Installation
 Clone or otherwise download this repo somewhere into your home directory.